 How Do I Know if My RAV4 Is Built in Japan?

-Check your RAV4’s VIN; if it starts with ‘J’, it’s made in Japan.
-For manufacturing locations, VINs beginning with ‘1’, ‘4’, or ‘5’ indicate the U.S., while ‘2’ shows Canadian production.
+Check your RAV4’s VIN.
+If it starts with ‘J’, the vehicle was made in Japan.
+VINs beginning with ‘1’, ‘4’, or ‘5’ indicate U.S. assembly.
+A VIN starting with ‘2’ shows Canadian production.

-When Did Toyota Stop Making RAV4 in Japan?
+Did Toyota Stop Making the RAV4 in Japan?

 What Is the Most Common Problem With a Toyota RAV4?